abhira15/etl-pipeline-datafusion-airflow/Employeedata/README.md

 - [Google Cloud Data Fusion Documentation](https://cloud.google.com/data-fusion/docs)
 - [Apache Airflow Documentation](https://airflow.apache.org/docs/)

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.

 ---

 *Note: This README provides a general framework for setting up an ETL pipeline using Google Cloud Data Fusion and Apache Airflow.
 Specific details may vary based on your environment and requirements.*